Sex-for-toilet-paper scandal alleged by New Jersey female inmates: report

 Sexual assault and harassment were rampant at a New Jersey correctional facility for women, six former inmates testified this week at a public forum.

-In one case, a former inmate named Marianne Brown said, a guard asked “What are you going to do for me?” when she sought a roll of toilet paper from a Hunterdon County lockup’s store room.
+In one case, a former inmate named Marianne Brown said a guard asked, “What are you going to do for me?” when she sought a roll of toilet paper from a Hunterdon County lockup’s store room.

 “Then it hit me,” Brown said, according to NJ.com.
 “You know what it meant?
 Are you going to give them oral sex?”